 Plathiena

-In our opinion, Mandrakia is best visited around lunchtime.
-After a photographic tour of the harbor, you should by all means stop at Medusa, the village’s tavern, and treat yourself to the most delicious Greek culinary delights.
+Mandrakia is best visited around lunchtime.
+After a photographic tour of the harbour, you should, by all means, stop at Medusa, the village’s tavern, and treat yourself to the most delicious Greek culinary delights.

 The capital of Milos has some of the most enchanting streets you’ll see on the island.
 Packed with cafès, restaurants, and boutiques, it’s the perfect place for a stroll before dinner.